 Q1.
 Define Monopoly.

 Ans.

 Q2.
-Give any two features of monopoly ů.
+Give any two features of monopoly.

-Ans.
+Ama

-6.2.3 Price and Output Equilibrium in Short-run Period
+8.2.3 Price and Output Equilibrium in Short-run Period

-Short run is that period of time when monopolist/producer cannot change the fixed factors like land, building etc but can change the output with the help of variable factor like labour.
+Short run is that period of time when monopolist/producer cannot change the fixed factorslike land, building etc but can change the output with the help of variable factor like labour.
 Under short run period, monopolist can face following three situations:

 A. Super Normal Profit: If the price/Average Revenue (AR) of the product is more than itsAverage Cost (AC), then monopolist will get the super normal profits.
 In other words: super normal profit=AR>AC.
-The producer will produce upto the level where MR (at this point be will be in equilibrium situation).
+The producer will produce upto the level where MR (at this point he will be in equilibrium situation).